WRITING & CURATION

 For his bestselling book The New Antiquarians: At Home with Young Collectors, Michael drew on over a decade of antiques advocacy to spotlight a rising generation of collectors whose spirited interiors are resetting the conversation around historic art and design.

-On the Middlebrow podcast with comedians Dan Rosen and Brian Park, Michael made a spirited case for antiques, collecting, and a historically informed understanding of contemporary culture—leaving one of the hosts unexpectedly converted.
+On the Middlebrow podcast with comedians Dan Rosen and Brian Park, Michael makes a spirited case for antiques, connoisseurship, and the importance of cultural history—leaving one of the hosts unexpectedly converted.

 EDITORIAL & CREATIVE DIRECTION